 The channel class uses a linked list to store data that has been sent but not read yet.
-In the opposite direction, a threads that wish to read from an empty channel, register their presence by incrementing the nreaders field and waiting to be notified.
+At the opposite end, threads that wish to read from an empty channel, register their presence by incrementing the nreaders field and waiting to be notified.